 Mobilization

+The Contractor’s laydown, parking and trailer area is shown on the Contract Drawings.

-The Contractor shall be responsible to find a site for its construction yard, which is sufficient to contain the construction trailers, materials storage, equipment storage, etc. This location shall be outside of floodplain areas and shall not contain stockpiled excavated earth, garbage or materials not related to this Contract.
+In the case when additional area is required, the Contractor shall be responsible to find a site for its construction yard, which is sufficient to contain the construction trailers, materials storage, equipment storage, etc. This location shall be outside of floodplain areas and shall not contain stockpiled excavated earth, garbage or materials not related to this Contract.
 The Contractor shall obtain written permission from the Local Municipality, the Region and/or private property owners for each construction yard utilized under this Contract, and the yard shall conform to all current municipal zoning bylaws and other relevant municipal and provincial laws and regulations.

 The Contractor shall make its own arrangements to bring power and communications lines into the Site, including the costs of any permits and approvals required.